 It’s no secret that a driver’s licence is a huge advantage in securing and maintaining paid employment.
 Whether it’s to become a retail employee or to get to a mine site, driving is an important skill which has enormous benefits.

-Sinosteel Midwest Corporation (SMC) in conjunction with Wajarri community members identified that some Wajarri Yamatji people struggled with logging 50 logbook hours, due to a lack of access to road worthy cars and support networks.
-Following discussions with local agencies, the Wajarri Drive Program was developed by SMC’s Wajarri Liaison Officer, Marianne Miller.
+Sinosteel Midwest Group (SMC) in conjunction with Wajarri community members identified that some Wajarri Yamatji people struggled with logging 50 logbook hours, due to a lack of access to road worthy cars and support networks.
+Following discussions with local agencies, the Wajarri Drive Program was developed by SMG’s Wajarri Liaison Officer, Marianne Miller.

-The Wajarri Drive Program is funded by SMC’s annual $30,000 Wajarri Employment, Training andEducation fund.
+The Wajarri Drive Program is funded by SMG’s annual $30,000 Wajarri Employment, Training andEducation fund.
 Wajarri people log 50 hours with Keen Brothers Driving School in Geraldton to gain their drivers licence.